mvdan/github-actions-golang/README.md

 #### What about module support?

-If your repository contains a `go.mod` file, Go 1.12 and later will already use module mode by default.
-To turn it on explicitly, set `GO111MODULE=on`.
+Go 1.16 and later will already use module mode by default.
+Go 1.12 and later do the same if a `go.mod` file is present.

 #### How do I set environment variables?